International Student Conditions

 - As part of Immigration NZ visa conditions, students should meet attendance requirements.
 Students will require a copy of their record of attendance to apply for a returning student visa.

-The Principal / International Student Coordinator has responsibility to understand and implement Outcomes 1 -10 of the Code.
+The Principal / International Student Coordinator has the responsibility to understand and implement Outcomes 1 -10 of the Code.

 A commitment to observing The Code obligations will be included in staff job descriptions.